The 4 BEST Day Trips from Tokyo

 • Tsurugaoka Hacheman-gu – Sitting right in the center of town near the train station, Hacheman-gu is the ruling Minamoto clan’s shrine.
 Not my favorite place in Kamakura, but it’s so close to the station and such an important historic site that it’s a must-see.

-How to get to Kamakura from Tokyo
+How to Get to Kamakura from Tokyo

-By Train from Tokyo Station: You can get a JR train from Tokyo Station directly to Kamakura.
+You can get a JR train from Tokyo Station directly to Kamakura.
 Check Hyperdia.
-The train takes around 55 minutes and costs around ¥910.
-Check Hyperdia for times.
+The train takes around 55 minutes and costs.
+Check Navitime or Google Maps for train schedules.

-By Train from Shinjuku Station: You can get the JR Shonan-Shinjuku Line for Zushi from Shinjuku station directly to Kamakura Station.
-It takes about 1 hour and costs ¥940.
 There are other lines that will get you to Kamakura but require transferring in Yokohama, Ofuna, or Totsuka.
-Check Hyperdia for times.
+Check Navitime or Google Maps for schedules.

 Tourist Passes for Kamakura